DK96-OS/treescriptify/README.md

-# TreeScriptify
+# Treescriptify-This
-Get Started fast with a TreeScript generated from an existing directory.
+Get Started fast with TreeScript generated from an existing directory.

 ## How To Use
-Run `python <path-to-tsfy-dir>` command in a directory to treescript-ify.
+Run the main script in a directory to treescript-ify it.

-1. You can pipe program output to a file, or
+1. Pipe program output to a file, or
 2. Display it on-screen for copy-paste workflow integration.

 ## Program Architecture